ELevate

 This scenario contains steps on how to upgrade CloudLinux 7 to CloudLinux 8 on systems with cPanel present.

-It uses an additional tool to assist with migration of cPanel-related features - a modified version of elevate-cpanel.
+It uses an additional tool to assist with migration of cPanel-related features - the script provided by the cPanel team: elevate-cpanel.

 Upgrade process overview